mbelsis/PrivacyChatBox/README.md

 ## License

 This project is licensed under a dual-license model:

+### Non-Commercial Use
+- **Free** for personal, educational, research, and non-profit use
-- Free for non-commercial use
+- Permission to use, modify, and redistribute for non-commercial purposes
+- Must include original copyright notice and license terms
+- Contributions back to the project welcome under same license terms

+### Commercial Use
-- Requires a commercial license for business applications
+- Requires a paid commercial license for any business or revenue-generating applications

-See the [LICENSE.md](LICENSE.md) file for complete details.

-DISCLAIMER: Please use this software at your own risk.
+- Contact the copyright holders for commercial licensing options and pricing
+- Enterprise support and customization available under commercial agreements

+The full license terms are available in the [LICENSE.md](LICENSE.md) file, which includes all conditions, disclaimers, and limitations.
+This dual-licensing approach helps maintain the project's sustainable development while providing free access for non-commercial users.

+**DISCLAIMER:** This software is provided "AS IS" without warranty of any kind.
+Use at your own risk.
+The developers assume no liability for any damages or losses resulting from the use of this software.